Comer's Midden: Artifacts

 Subsequent to the initial finds, additional artifacts pertain to the Dorset culture, as well as items of Norse origin.

 The vast majority of harpoon heads found are of the open socket type typical of the Thule culture.

-Re-settlement
+Twentieth-century settlement

-In 1910, Rasmussen and Peter Freuchen established a private trading post as Cape York and a settlement area named Uummannaq was established near it by local Inuit, although it was known as Dundas in English.
+In 1910, Rasmussen and Peter Freuchen established a private trading post as "Cape York".
+Local Inuit established a settlement area named "Uummannaq" near it.
+The settlement was called "Dundas" in English.
 In 1953, Dundas and nearby Pituffik were converted into Thule Air Force Base and their residents relocated to Qaanaaq.

+Climate

+Dundas experiences a tundra climate (Köppen: ET); with short, cool summers & long, frigid winters.